 - Offering guidance and advice: Filing an insurance claim for worker’s compensation can often seem like a convoluted process to those who have been injured.
-If you have a lawyer, he will guide you through this process, helping you work through the system.
+If you have a Henderson Workers Compensation Lawyer, he will guide you through this process, helping you work through the system.

-The David Boehrer Law Firm is customer-oriented, putting service and individual attention at the forefront with every client.
+The David Boehrer Law Firm in Henderson is customer-oriented, putting service and individual attention at the forefront with every client.
 We pride ourselves on getting business from referrals, not from television advertising or flashy billboards.
 We also operate under a contingency fee basis.
-That means that we only collect a fee from you if we are able to get a settlement.
+That means that we only collect a fee from you if our Henderson Workers Compensation Lawyers are able to get a settlement.
 For more information on how we can help with a personal injury or worker’s compensation claim, contact our Henderson office at (702) 750-0750.